MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-05/lab-03-expiration-stretch/lab-03-expiration-stretch.md

 Briefly describe what this lab was about in your own words.
 What PKI concept or operational scenario were you investigating?

 ## Environment
-- Operating System:
+- Operating System:macOS
-- Terminal Used:
+- Terminal Used:Terminal
-- OpenSSL Version (openssl version):
+- OpenSSL Version (openssl version): OpenSSL 3.6.0

 ## Steps Performed
 Summarize the key steps you performed.
 Do not copy the lab instructions — describe what you actually did.